Azure/SQL-Connectivity-Checker/README.md

 **In order to run it you need to:**
-1. Open Windows PowerShell ISE (in Administrator mode if possible) In order for a network trace to be collected along with the tests ('CollectNetworkTrace' parameter), PowerShell must be run as an administrator.
+1. Open Windows PowerShell ISE (in Administrator mode if possible) For a network trace to be collected along with the tests ('CollectNetworkTrace' parameter), PowerShell must be run as an administrator.

 2. Open a New Script window